-Optimize Product Design for Climate Neutrality
+Optimize Sustainable Product Design for Climate Neutrality

 Approach product design with sustainability in mind to effectively decarbonize products and value chains for a low-carbon future.

-The Importance of Early Carbon Optimization
+The Critical Role of Early Carbon Optimization in Sustainable Product Design

 Lose the Carbon